Shunryū Suzuki: Biography

-Childhood

 Shunryu Suzuki was born May 18, 1904, in Kanagawa Prefecture southwest of Tokyo, Japan.
 His father, Butsumon Sogaku Suzuki, was the abbot of the village Soto Zen temple.
 His mother, Yone, was the daughter of a priest and had been divorced from her first husband for being too independent.
 Shunryu grew up with an older half-brother from his mother's first marriage and two younger sisters.
 As an adult he was about 4 ft 11 in tall.

 His father's temple, Shōgan-ji, was located near Hiratsuka, a city on Sagami Bay about fifty miles southwest of Tokyo.
 The temple income was small and the family had to be very thrifty.

-Suzuki became aware of his family's financial plight when he began school.
-Suzuki was kind and sensitive, but prone to quick outbursts of anger.
-He was ridiculed by the other boys because of his shaved head and because he was the son of a priest.
-He preferred to spend his time in the classroom rather than on the schoolyard and was always at the top of his class.
-The teacher told him he would become a great man if he left Kanagawa Prefecture and studied hard.

-Apprenticeship

 In 1916, 12-year-old Suzuki decided to train with a disciple of his father, Gyokujun So-on Suzuki.
 So-on was Sogaku's adopted son and abbot of Sogaku's former temple Zoun-in.
 His parents initially thought he was too young to live far from home but eventually allowed it.

 Zoun-in is in a small village called Mori, Shizuoka in Japan.
 Suzuki arrived during a 100-day practice period at the temple and was the youngest student there.
 Zoun-in was a larger temple than Shōgan-ji.

 At 4:00 each morning he arose for zazen.
 Next he would chant sutras and begin cleaning the temple with the others.
 They would work throughout the day and then, in the evenings, they all would resume zazen.
 Suzuki idolized his teacher, who was a strong disciplinarian.
 So-on often was rough on Suzuki but gave him some latitude for being so young.

 When Suzuki turned 13, on May 18, 1917, So-on ordained him as a novice monk (unsui).
 He was given the Buddhist name Shogaku Shunryu, yet So-on nicknamed him Crooked Cucumber for his forgetful and unpredictable nature.

-Shunryu began again attending upper-elementary school in Mori, but So-on did not supply proper clothes for him.
-He was the subject of ridicule.
-In spite of his misfortune he didn't complain.
-Instead he doubled his efforts back at the temple.

-When Shunryu had first come to Zoun-in, eight other boys were studying there.
-By 1918, he was the only one who stayed.
-This made his life a bit tougher with So-on, who had more time to scrutinize him.
-During this period Suzuki wanted to leave Zoun-in but equally didn't want to give up.